daniellerozenblit/microteaching/guides/setup.md

 - [ ] Click "sign up" in the top right corner and fill in the prompts for your email, password, and username.

 ## Installing Git
+We will be interacting with GitHub via the Git CLI (Command Line Interface).
+This means that you must have Git installed on your personal machine!

+- [ ] Download and install the latest version of Git here: https://git-scm.com/downloads

 ## Creating a GitHub SignIn Token